amphp/http-server/README.md

 ##### TLS Encryption

-Any host may utilize TLS encryption by passing appropriate settings to `App::setEncryption`.
+Any host may utilize TLS encryption by passing appropriate settings to `App::encrypt`.
 This applies to *all* communications on the host (even websockets).
 The below example adds an additional host on port 80 that redirects all traffic to the encrypted application on port 443.